nestarz/heritage/README.md

 # heritage
 Tiny Package Manager for the Web based on the [WICG/import-maps](https://github.com/WICG/import-maps) spec.
 No lock-in.

+- Depends only on two **packages**, `acorn ` for AST parsing and  `node-fetch` to request the package.
+- Customize to any registry, CDN or filesystems...
+It's up to you
+- Default to Pika and Unpkg registries
+- Only retrive ES6 browser compatible assets and modules
+- Easy-to-use

 ## Use

 1. Install Heritage